The future of environmental sustainability for SMEs

 Single-use non-recyclable items are causing an eco-emergency, with 380 tonnes of plastic produced globally each year.
 Given that 90% of the 8.3 billion tonnes produced over the last 60 years hasn’t been recycled, and that plastic takes around 400 years to decompose, you can see how we have a big problem on our hands.

 A growing number of businesses now need to use single-use items to adhere to new hygiene rules.
-It’s an issue that more than half (57%) of business owners are concerned could affect their sustainability or green practices.
-In fact, a whopping 88% have already introduced single use items - like gloves, gowns and masks - for staff, while 82% have done the same for customers.
+It’s an issue that more than half (57%) of business owners are concerned about, and think it could affect their sustainability or green practices.
+In fact, a whopping 88% have already introduced single-use items - like gloves, gowns and masks - for staff, while 82% have done the same for customers.

 Although global carbon levels dropped significantly during lockdown, it managed to put a dent in the sustainability measures of those cafes, bars and restaurants that had to turn to delivery services in order to survive.
 More than three quarters (78%) said that a greater number of deliveries was impacting their carbon footprint.